antonio-alexander/go-blog-data-consistency/README.md

 Of the three above, [database normalization](https://en.wikipedia.org/wiki/Database_normalization) is the most important thing in this list, and for all intents and purposes combines both transactions, foreign key constraints and the necessary logic to ensure data consistency.
 A consistent database ensures that the following questions have very obvious answers:

-- If I create a one way relationship between rows in two tables, how can I ensure that the dependent row can't be deleted
+- If I create a one-way relationship between rows in two tables, how can I ensure that the dependent row can't be deleted
 - How do I ensure that if I reference another id in a table, that the id is valid?
 - If I have a one-to-many or many-to-many relationship between two tables, how can I ensure data consistency

-As this topic is befitting it's own article altogether, I'll only show how we can use foreign constraints.
+As this topic is befitting its own article altogether, I'll only show how we can use foreign constraints.
 This example is also a poor alternate for microservices, but understand that in a microservice architecture, it's incredibly unlikely that timers and employees would be within the same responsibility.

 We have two data types, a timer and an employee: